 - A. A participating candidate shall use funds in the candidate's current campaign account to pay for goods and services for direct campaign purposes only.
-Funds shall be disbursed and reported in accordance with A.R.S. § 16-948(C). - B. A participating candidate may: - 1.
-Make a payment from the candidate's campaign bank account: - a.
-To a political committee or civic organization or an unincorporated association.
-The payment is not a contribution if the payment is reasonable in relation to the value received. - b.
-For customary charges for services rendered, such as for printing and obtaining voter or telephone lists, shall be considered reasonable in relation to the value received. - c.
-Of not more than \$200 per person to attend a political event open to the public or to party members shall be considered reasonable in relation to the value received. - C. A participating candidate shall not use funds in the candidate's campaign account for: - 1.
+Funds shall be disbursed and reported in accordance with A.R.S. § 16-948(C). - B. A participating candidate shall not use funds in the candidate's campaign account for: - 1.
 Costs of legal defense in any campaign law enforcement proceeding or for any affirmative claim or litigation in court or before the Commission regarding a campaign.
 This prohibition does not bar use of campaign funds for payments to attorneys or certified accountants for proactive compliance advice and assistance. - 2.
 Food and beverages for staff and volunteers exceeding \$11 for breakfast, \$16 for lunch, and \$27 for dinner, per person. - 3.
-Personal use, which includes, but is not limited to, any item listed below: a Household food items or supplies. - b.
+Personal use, which includes, but is not limited to, any item listed below: - a.
+Household food items or supplies. - b.
 Clothing, other than items of de minimis value that are used in the campaign, such as campaign "t-shirts" or caps with campaign slogans. - c.
 Tuition payments, other than those associated with training campaign staff. - d.
 Mortgage, loan, rent, lease or utility payments:

-$\underline{i}$ .
+i.
 For any part of any personal residence of the candidate or a member of the candidate's family; or ii.
 For real or personal property that is owned or leased by the candidate or a member of the candidate's family and used for campaign purposes, to the extent the payments exceed the fair market value of the property usage.